Posted on February 8, 2015 by Andrea Six

 Pick a spot on the parade route, settle in and watch as bands, floats, horses, carriages, cars and all kinds of groups march in the parade.
 This green celebration lasts a few hours, so visitors have plenty of time to make their way over to see it.
 Just make sure you plan how you’re going to get there, because parking can be pretty crazy with over 300,000 visitors in town.

-Out of all of the festivals and events on River Street, none is bigger, better or greener than River Street’s St. Patrick’s Day celebration.
-Not only do vendors line the street with gifts and goodies, but stages are set up for bands to perform live music.
-It’s where the real St. Patty’s Day party is.
-Guests can grab a drink at the outdoor tents or head into one of the restaurants or bars on the Savannah River.
+Out of all of the festivals and events on River Street and in City Market, none is bigger, better or greener than their St. Patrick’s Day Festival.
+Not only do vendors line the street with gifts and goodies, but bands perform live music on stages all over downtown Savannah.
+These two hot spots are where the real St. Patty’s Day party is.
+Guests can hit up City Market for a good time with great jams or grab a drink and enjoy the fun by the Savannah River.

 Saturday, March 14 from 11 a.m. to 5 p.m.

 It’s said that the Tara Feis Irish Celebration in Emmet Park is a feast for the eyes, ears and palate.
-It’s a family-friendly festival put on by the City of Savannah’s Department of Cultural Affairs.
-This non-alcoholic Irish celebration features live music, art, activities, crafts and games, as well as a variety of musicians, storytellers and children’s performers.
+This family-friendly festival put on by the City of Savannah’s Department of Cultural Affairs is non-alcoholic Irish celebration featuring live music, art, activities, crafts and games, as well as a variety of musicians, storytellers and children’s performers.
 In the past there have been magicians, puppet shows and a number Irish dancers on stage.
 It’s the perfect celebration for you and your children.

 Don’t forget to make make your commute plans before the big day, because parking can be tricky when there’s hundreds of thousands of people in town.
 Event parking can cost anywhere from $5 to $25 dollars on St. Patrick’s Day, with most of the garages downtown running at a rate of $20 per vehicle.
 To see a map and find out more about parking, taxis, CAT buses and St. Patrick’s Day shuttles click here >>